giorgiop94/digital-garden/_notes/Paper - Adapting risk assessments for a complex future (2022) by Wassenius & Crona.md

+---
+title: Paper - Adapting risk assessments for a complex future (2022) by Wassenius & Crona
+---
 *No single risk framework will likely overcome all challenges, but embracing additional aspects can improve their usability in a world of certain uncertainty*